 Dubai is a certified playground for adults with trendy restaurants, fun nightlife, epic music festivals and fabulous shopping.
-But what about things to do in Dubai with kids?
-Thanks to an array of family-friendly attractions, the fun and games extend to little ones too.
-Whether you’re a lifelong Dubai resident dreading restless children bored every weekend by our endless summer.
-So much so that it’s been difficult limiting this list to a tight 13 kid-friendly activities ranging from museums to theme parks and immersive worlds.
-Get ready to bond with the brood!
+Are you finding it hard to look for things to do in Dubai with kids?
+We decided to compile a list of 27 kid-friendly activities ranging from museums to theme parks and immersive worlds.

 Get quizzical with the family at the UAE’s first game show trivia.
 Instead of boring old pop quizzes in school, this one packs general knowledge with the excitement of a TV-style game show, complete with a buzzer round, stage lights to create drama while the right answer is revealed and a smoke machine too.
 A special Kids Quiz is designed for younger quizzers aged 8 to 15 years to prove their smarts.
 Get tickets here.